internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

     - In MTA-to-MTA SMTP, server hostnames for the destination domain are obtained indirectly via DNS MX lookups, but, without DNSSEC, these names cannot be trusted.
 As a result, it was unclear which names to verify in the certificate.

 As as result, even when STARTTLS is used, a man in the middle attacker:
-* can strip the STARTTLS capability send by the receiving mail server because this communication takes place without the use of encryption.
+* can strip the STARTTLS capability sent by the receiving mail server because this communication takes place without the use of encryption.
-* can insert any certificate of his choice in the in the unencrypted communication and use it to intercept the traffic.
+* can insert any certificate of their choice in the unencrypted communication and use it to intercept the traffic.

 ## DANE addresses these risks
 The risks of SMTP with opportunistic TLS can be mitigated by using DANE:
 * The presence of a DNS TLSA record for the receiving domain's mail server, should be interpreted by the sending mail server as the capability to use TLS.
 The use of TLS can therefore be forced when communicating with the receiving domain's mail server.
 * The operator of the receiving domain's mail server is obligated to ensure that any published TLSA records at all times match the server's certificate chain, and that STARTTLS is enabled and working.
 This makes it possible for the sending domain's mail server to validate the certificate offered by the receiving domain's mail server.

 In short: DANE allows sending mail servers to unconditionally require STARTTLS with a matching certificate chain.
 Otherwise, the sending mail server aborts the connection and tries another server or defers the message.
-Receiving servers with published TLSA records, are therefore no longer vulnerable to the afore mentioned man in the middle attacks.
+Receiving servers with published TLSA records are therefore no longer vulnerable to the aforementioned man in the middle attacks.

 ## How about MTA-STS?
 Internet.nl currently does not include MTA-STS in its tests.
 This paragraph explains why this is the case.

 First you need to understand that, as [explained on our website](https://en.internet.nl/faqs/report/), the selection and development of tests performed by internet.nl is primairily based on:
 * the [‘comply-or-explain’ list](https://www.forumstandaardisatie.nl/open-standaarden) of the Dutch Standardisation Forum which is mandatory for all Dutch government agencies;
-* security advices of the Dutch NCSC;
+* security advice of the Dutch NCSC;
-* relevant RFC’s of IETF.
+* relevant RFCs of IETF.

 Final decisions in this area are made by our steering committee.